Oil in the Congo Basin: A Carbon Sink Under the Hammer

 Virunga National Park in the DRC is one of the last remaining homes of the endangered Mountain gorilla.
 Credit: Eric Isselee/Shutterstock

-This is not the first time that permits for oil blocks are up for sale in the Virunga National Park.
+This was not the first time that permits for oil blocks were up for sale in the Virunga National Park.
 In 2010, SOCO International, a British oil company today known as Pharos Energy, began searching for oil there.
 In this region already torn by indigenous displacement and conflicts with armed rebel groups, SOCO’s quest for oil unleashed a new level of violence.14891 Local people and rangers who worked to protect Virunga were arrested, tortured and killed.14897

 Women and fisherfolk from the area were the first to protest against the oil company.
 Their movement soon turned into a global wave of resistance.14899 Hundreds of thousands of people around the globe petitioned against SOCO.14901 The British government, Nobel Peace prize winner Desmond Tutu and financiers joined the calls.
 The Church of England divested GBP 1.6 billion from the British company.14903 In 2014, SOCO gave in to public pressure and abandoned its plans to drill for oil in the Virunga National Park.
 TotalEnergies, who at that time also held exploration rights in the area, also gave in and pledged not to explore for oil in the Virunga National Park.14905 The historic resistance against oil exploration in the Virunga National Park should be a lesson to international companies hungry for oil in the Congo Basin.